LDSSA/curriculum-development/CONTRIBUTING.md

 2. Leads are assigned to Specializations, in accordance with the defined curriculum
 3. The curriculum is a "contract" that is binding for the Lead and the Curriculum Team
 4. From the assignment onwards, Leads also need to approve changes
-5. Specialization Leads refine the curriculum
+5. Specialization Leads refine the curriculum, if they so desire
 6. Refinements approved by the Curriculum Team **until 6 weeks** before the start of the Specialization.

 ## Milestones